Indonesia BRIDGE Program

 Establish a school partnership

-Establish and develop a school partnership designed to build strong relationships between Australia and Indonesia.
+Establish and develop a school partnership designed to strengthen cooperation between Australia and Indonesia.

 Professional development